opsone-ch/documentation/services/website.rst

 -  MariaDB 10.x with database, user, and grants
 -  latest TYPO3 CMS 7 LTS cloned into /opt/typo3/TYPO3\_7/
 -  Default webroot is ~/web
--  PHP-Settings adjusted to 7.x-requirements
+-  PHP and nginx settings adjusted to TYPO3 7 requirements
 -  TYPO3 ApplicationContext can be set by setting ``applicationContext`` in custom JSON
 -  TYPO3 Scheduler executed every 5 minutes